conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 the Windows library loader does not support the concept of libraries and executables that know where to search for their dependencies (RPATH).
 Instead, Windows relies on a `dynamic-link library search order <https://docs.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order>`_.

-If environments are not active, libraries won't get found and there will be lots of errors.
+If environments are not active, libraries won't be found and there will be lots of errors.
 HTTP or SSL errors are common errors when the Python in a child environment can't find the necessary OpenSSL library.